kcharb7/Mission-to-Mars/README.md

       </div>
    </div>
 ```
-I nested a <h2 /> tag inside the media-body <div /> to create a second-level header for the news:
+I nested a h2 tag inside the media-body div to create a second-level header for the news:
 ```
            <div class="media-body">
             <h2>Latest Mars News</h2>